Inspiration and advice for your building project

 DIY electrical work, rewiring work and alterations to electrical installations are covered by the Building Regulations Part P: Electrical Safety.
 You can still undertake minor additions or alterations to existing circuits, such as adding a new socket or light fitting without having to make a Building Regulations application, providing it is not in a wet area, such as a kitchen or bathroom, outdoors, or connected directly into the consumer unit.
 Repairs, replacements and maintenance work are not notifiable.

-You can still undertake other rewiring work yourself too, including in wet areas, but you must make a Building Regulations application (current cost around £150 including inspection fee) and arrange to have the work inspected both before and after completion by a qualified electrician registered with one of the competent persons schemes.
+You can still undertake other rewiring work yourself too, including in wet areas, but you must make a Building Regulations application (current cost is from around £150 including inspection fee) and arrange to have the work inspected both before and after completion by a qualified electrician registered with one of the competent persons schemes.
 They will check the work complies with the regulations and issue a safety certificate.
 Not all electricians offer this service and many are not prepared to sign off someone elses work.
 Remember that the wiring regulations require all cables buried in walls to run either vertically or horizontally from sockets.
 This really helps the follow-on trades who may be screwing fixings into walls for curtain rails, radiators, shelving or kitchen units.
 Some amateurs run cable at angles across walls in order to save a little cable without realising the potential danger this may cause.

 Like many trades, the electricians job is split into first and second fix.
 First fix involves all of the wiring, including circuits and back boxes for power, lighting (indoors and out), shavers, hard-wired burglar alarms, smoke detectors and doorbells, plus telephone, television, data, speaker, central heating controls and other hidden cabling.
 Second fix involves connecting up the consumer unit, adding light fittings, faceplates for switches and sockets, connecting the boiler, immersion heater and central heating controls.